 This account is meant for businesses that have less than $10 million in annual sales.

 Best for a cash-back debit card: Radius Bank, 0.10% APY (on balances $5,000 or more)

 Overview: Radius Bank is an online bank that was founded in 1987.

 Perks: Radius Bank’s Tailored Checking offers unlimited cash back of 1 percent and earns 0.10 percent annual percentage yield (APY) on balances of $5,000 or more.

 The account also offers businesses the ability to have unlimited transactions for free.

 What to watch for: Radius Bank only has one cashless branch, in Boston, according to its website.
-Businesses that need cash and coin orders often might not want to choose an online bank.
+Businesses that need cash and coin orders on a regular basis may want to steer clear of online banks.

-Regions Bank: Best for getting a safe deposit discount
+Best for getting a safe deposit discount: Regions Bank, 0% APY

 Overview: Regions Bank has around 1,400 banks in the South, Midwest and Texas.